 - Counsel to a large health care company and liaison counsel for defendants in an antitrust class action involving allegations of price fixing.
-Case is on-going, following an interlocutory appeal to the Third Circuit Court of Appeals.
+In July 2018, the district court granted preliminary approval to a class action settlement.
 In re Blood Reagents Antitrust Litigation (E.D.
 Pa.).

 - Co-counsel to pharmaceutical company and liaison counsel for defendants in antitrust class action involving claims of anticompetitive patent settlements brought by direct and indirect purchasers of cholesterol medication.
 In re Niaspan Antitrust Litigation (E.D.
 Pa.).

 - Co-counsel for pharmaceutical company in enforcement action alleging violations of Section 5 of the FTC Act by brand name and generic manufacturers of testosterone medication.
-The district court dismissed the conspiracy claim, and the case is proceeding on a theory of “sham” patent litigation.
+The district court dismissed the conspiracy claim, and the case proceeded to trial on a theory of “sham” patent litigation.
 Federal Trade Commission v.
 AbbVie, Inc. (E.D.
 Pa.).
 The judgment is on appeal to the Third Circuit.

 - Counsel for plaintiff wireless phone manufacturer in antitrust monopolization claim, alleging anticompetitive conduct by holder of patents declared to be essential to certain cellular standards.
-Case is on-going.
+Settled.
 Microsoft Mobile, Inc., et al. v.
 InterDigital, Inc., et al. (D. Del.).

 - Counsel to pharmaceutical company and co-counsel to a pharmacy benefits manager in antitrust class action, alleging unlawful monopsony conduct in drug reimbursement rates.
 In re Pharmacy Benefit Managers Antitrust Litigation (E.D.
 Pa.).